j50n/deno-proc/site/src/glossary.md

 ## F

 **flatdata** : A WASM-powered CLI tool included with proc for high-performance CSV/TSV processing.
-Achieves ~330 MB/s throughput by offloading parsing to a subprocess.
+Achieves excellent throughput by offloading parsing to a subprocess.

 ## L